-The other day, after jogging, when I was handling with the clear epoxy resin wearing only shorts, I removed the inner lid, the curing agent spilled on my thigh.
-After a while, I had sore red and itchy thigh.
+The other day, after jogging, when I was handling the clear epoxy resin wearing only shorts, I removed the inner lid, the curing agent spilled on my thigh.
+After a while, I had sore red and itchy thighs.
 Pretty surprised.
 I washed my thighs in a hurry and wash my clothes.
-It was an unexpected trouble trying to make a clear headlight.
+It was unexpected trouble trying to make a clear headlight.
 My thigh cured in a few hours, but I have to be careful.

 For the time being, I made a Soviet army mechanized infantry set of Dragon.
 Four figures are included, each seems not to be so relevant.
 Naturally, two figures who are crouching are displayed together.

 It is a standing soldier who holds PPSh-41 as a typical short machine gun of the Soviet army.
 This short machine gun was also called Balalaika.
 I think it’s possible to shoot barrage fire shooting by the drum magazines many bullets?

 Because this soldier is a forwardly tilted posture and cannot be fixed unless, in a diorama, I fixed it with the glue that peels off easily.
 His hair is growing too long, but sometimes there may be that kind of soldier.

 I replaced all four heads, so it was easier to paint the detailed molds than the original injection kit.
 I shaped with my design knife for the mold of the military uniform which is not so good, and the not enough parts were shaded with paint.